 Yes, mobile employee communication apps help cut across the babble with push notifications and text messaging that you can use for those rare but critical moments when you need to notify employees of immediate, business-critical news (such as an office closure or a COVID exposure).

 Make no mistake – an employee communication tool will have several costs, including:

 Initial costs might also seem prohibitive if your organisation implements an internal communication app for the first time.

 When weighing providers and what solution works best for your organisation, it is important for you to take a look at:

 As with any business resource implementation, it’s best to start with the end in mind.
 To make the most of your communication app investment, set yourself clear business objectives and constantly assess whether you are in fact getting an acceptable return on your investment.

 Your organisation has unique needs, and these will be key to choosing an effective communication app.
 You must recognise and understand the best way your app will help to fill them.
 Solving the question of whether you will need a workplace communication app that merely executes instant messages or one that incorporates other features, such as task management, payroll or schedule management is important.
 The answers to these questions will guide you in developing an employee communication app that reaches every single member of your team in an engaging way, with relevant content that fits their needs, improving engagement and ultimately boosting employee productivity.

-If you’re looking to find out more about building an employee engagement app, please click here to speak to an expert.
+If you’re looking to find out more about building an employee engagement app, please talk to one of Wyzetalk’s employee engagement experts.